 Less paperwork, but limited deduction

 If, however, you choose to use the simplified home office deduction method, which first was available for 2013 filings, there's no need for Form 8829.
-Instead, you use the work sheet in the Schedule C instructions.
-This six-line page (with a few sublines for some entries) basically allows you to deduct the square footage of your home office at $5 per square foot up to a maximum $1,500.
+Instead, you use the worksheet in the Schedule C instructions.
+This 6-line page (with a few sublines for some entries) basically allows you to deduct the square footage of your home office at $5 per square foot up to a maximum $1,500.

 If your workspace is less than the maximum 300-square-foot area covered under the simplified method, your deduction will be less.
-CCH, the tax-publishing and software unit of Wolters Kluwer, offers an example.
-You use a den or spare bedroom at home as your home office and it measures 18 feet by 15 feet for a total of 270 square feet.
+Tax publisher and software provider Wolters Kluwer Tax & Accounting offers an example.
+Say you use a den or spare bedroom at home as your home office and it measures 18-by-15 feet for a total of 270 square feet.
 Multiply that by $5 for a total simplified home office tax deduction of $1,350.